What Qualities Are Required to Become a Successful Financial Risk Manager (FRM®)?

 Passing the exam and obtaining the FRM® designation to become fully certified is essential for anyone hoping to become a financial risk manager.
 However, like any profession, in order to develop into a truly successful FRM, it will take time, experience, and a lot of work.
-There are certain qualities which you may already possess or should aim to develop and improve before, during, and after working towards the FRM designation to increase your chance of success.
+There are certain qualities that you may already possess or should aim to develop and improve before, during, and after working towards the FRM designation to increase your chance of success.

 It should go without saying that strong financial knowledge is required.
 For positions such as quantitative risk managers, firms will look for applicants with PhDs in statistics and physics, for example.
 The very top finance businesses will seek those with MBAs and doctorates firmly in the financial and economic fields.

 Experience working with numbers in a variety of situations, from CFD trading to translating objective concepts into measurable items, will be of benefit.
-Some people are naturally gifted working with numbers, while others have to work at it more.
+Some people are naturally gifted at working with numbers, while others have to work at it more.
 Whichever of these is you, pursuing financial education is vital for a career in risk management.

 Working with high levels of data requires a financial risk manager with an analytical mind and a great eye for detail.
 The ability to not only gather such information but also be able to interpret it, spot risks and opportunities, and apply appropriate processes is required.

 This analytical mind needs to be forward-thinking and strategic, as to manage any kind of financial risk, you need to spot it before it occurs.
 For financial risk managers who wish to really push on and work their way to the top, being able to apply an analytical approach over a range of clients and the bigger picture of the whole firm will boost your chances of working toward this.